-The four primary County departments responsible for the debris removal and management process are the Public Works Department, the Disaster Response Recovery Dept, the Office of the County Administrator, and the Division of Emergency Management.
-Each agency's unique role in managing the debris cleanup process has been summarized in Table 3.1
+The four primary County departments responsible for the debris removal and management process are the Public Works Department, the Disaster Response Recovery Department, the Office of the County Administrator, and the Division of Emergency Management.
+Other County departments, municipalities and external agencies have specific duties that will assist in the debris management process.
+A summary of roles and responsibilities is below.